Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Discussion

 While no major deviations from standard descriptions of atmospheric dispersion were expected for this work, we do not yet know if existing models are sufficiently accurate to satisfy the requirements of the upcoming extremely large telescopes.
-The speckle method developed in section~\ref{section:analysis_speckle_method} offers opportunities to test the atmospheric dispersion models on larger telescopes and enables high precision correction when no closed loop control is possible.
+The speckle method developed in section~\ref{section:analysis_speckle_method} offers opportunities to test the atmospheric dispersion models on larger telescopes and enables the development of high precision models for feed forward correction, when no closed loop control is possible.
 For seeing limited observations, the presented results can be improved upon by using a larger telescope located at a better observing site.
-The presence of adaptive optics (AO) facilities, frequent plate scale calibrations and much more stringent requirements on the end-to-end effective transmission at many major observatories will further improve the accuracy of the measurements.
+The presence of adaptive optics facilities, frequent plate scale calibrations and much more stringent requirements on the end-to-end effective transmission at many major observatories will further improve the accuracy of the measurements.